kasirgalabs/ERIC/README.md

 ## kasirga ##

-You can use clang-like compiler but if you compile a .c code as object code it will also run alp.
+You can use clang-like compiler but if you compile a .c code as object code it will also run alp obfuscator and give encrypted or non-encrypted hex code.

 **Example usages:**